vveerrgg/awesome-bots/readme.md

 * [BotDay](https://conferences.oreilly.com/artificial-intelligence/bot-ca) - Bot Day offers the strategic and technical insight you need to start implementing AI-driven conversational interfaces that can talk to your customers, make your employees more productive, and streamline your business.
 * [Talkabot](https://talkabot.ai/) - Bots, conversational software and community
 * [Bot Developers Meetup SF](https://www.meetup.com/bots-sf/) - We're a bunch of bot/ai/ml building enthusiasts from San Francisco that get together, hack, and demo what we're working on.
 Welcome! :)
-* [Bots Berlin](https://www.meetup.com/Bots-Berlin-Build-better-conversational-interfaces-with-AI/) - This group is about how to design and develop products for these conversational platforms using AI, machine learning and natural language processing.
-We’re in the early days of the "bot economy" - so let's get together and make it happen!

 ### Fundraising (accelerators, camps, capitals, funds)
 * [BotFunded](https://botfunded.com/) - List of latest fundings for bot startups